GPGoforth/Plex-Automation/README.md

 ## Deployment

-Setting up a media server can be a bit complex and time consuming, also a lot of people run this on old hardware so making it as portable as possible is always something to look out for<br>
+Setting up a media server can be a bit complex and time consuming, also a lot of people run this on old hardware so making it as portable as possible is always something to look out for.<br>
 Using Docker Compose to set everything up is a great way to automate and simplify the process.
 It also makes it so you can take your setup and run it anywhere and on multiple operating systems.
-Docker Compose is a tool that allows you to define and run multiple containers as a single service.<br>
+Docker Compose is a tool that allows you to define and run multiple containers as a single service.
+It makes it easy to spin everything up with a single command and tear it all down in a short amount of time.<br>
-The main motivation behind my compose file is to have a centralized place to manage all the services for my setup and to make changes to them easily.
-There are two files involved the .env file where I setup variables that are plugged into the docker-compose.yml file, so changes and customizations can be made fairly easy.
+The main motivation behind my compose file is to have a centralized place to manage all the services for my setup and to allow me to make changes to them easily.
+There are two files involved the .env file where I setup variables that are plugged into the docker-compose.yml file, so changes and customizations can be made fairly easy in the .env file and leaving the larger docker-compose.yml alone.

 ``.env``
 ```yaml